SurajMelkani/Soil-Carbon-Dynamics-Simulator-Model/README.md

 - Initial total soil organic carbon (tonnes of carbon per hectare)
 - Simulation duration (years)

+This repository contains the public model platform.
+Research-grade calibrated versions and extended modeling scripts are not included.
+Source code available upon request for research collaboration.

 > Note: In this implementation, the simulation time step is annual for all models.
 > Monthly climate is summarized into a scalar climate modifier for the RothC Carbon Model.